CauaKath/kvc/README.md

 For now, we only have the following commands:

-* help -> That will print a Help message for now.
-But it will show how to use all the other commands.
+* help -> That will show how to use all the other commands.
 * init -> That will initiate a kvc repository in the current directory.
+* config -> That will enable you to access or change any of the default configurations.
+* add -> (WIP) For now just validates the passed path.